gbuk21/sightswords.github.io/split3/_posts/2020-05-03-Sight words spellings part 2.md

 youtubeId: 8nGsPfwqtG0
 ---

-In this video, you will learn the spelling and pronounciation of the following words.
+In this video, you will learn the spelling and pronounciation of the following sightwords.

 1) Dress